 If you experience new barriers or your accommodations are no longer addressing your barriers, please make a returning student appointment (see question #3) to discuss your situation with an Access Services Advisor.
 During this discussion your accommodation plan may be modified or new resources may be recommended where appropriate.

 No. While we encourage you to make a yearly appointment to review your accommodation plan and to discuss your barriers, you do not need to re-register with the OSD once you are actively registered.
 If you have registered with the OSD for a temporary impairment and your barriers persist, please contact us.

-You can sign up to write your midterms, quizzes, in-class tests, and all summer exams using this exam sign-up form.
+You must sign up for all your exams (including midterms, tests, quizzes, finals deferrals, and supplementals) using the exam sign-up form.